Poeschl/Telegram-Orgabot/README.md

 ### `locationPoll` > `filterTags`

 The tags the poll generator should filter for.
 It can be also set via the bot.

+### `locationPoll` > `reminderVoterPercentage`

+A value between 0.0 - 1.0 which marks the threshold for a reminder when x percent of the people in the organisation group voted on the location.
+Set 0 to disable.

 ### `knownUsers`